We earn commissions if you shop through the links below. Read more

 Plus, registration is exciting because it makes the entire process official.
 Once it’s complete, you’ll have your own business!

 Your business location is important because it can affect taxes, legal requirements, and revenue.
-Most people will register their business in the state where they live, but if you’re planning to expand, you might consider looking elsewhere, as some states could offer real advantages when it comes to banks.
+Most people register their business in the state where they live, but if you’re planning to expand, you might consider looking elsewhere, as some states could offer real advantages when it comes to banks.

 If you’re willing to move, you could really maximize your business!
-Keep in mind, it’s relatively easy to transfer your business to another state.
+Keep in mind that it’s relatively easy to transfer your business to another state.

 Business entities come in several varieties, each with its pros and cons.
 The legal structure you choose for your bank will shape your taxes, personal liability, and business registration requirements, so choose wisely.